 The Art Institutes.
 A chain of schools across the land offering degrees in culinary arts, culinary management, and other creative endeavors from photography to fashion design and web design.

 Culinary Institute of America.
-The original location in Poughkipsie, NY, just north of NYC in the Hudson Valley is considered one of the finest cooking and management schools in the world.
+The original location in Poughkeepsie, NY, just north of NYC in the Hudson Valley is considered one of the finest cooking and management schools in the world.
 Period.
 And the location is breathtaking.
 There is also a location in Napa Valley that is held in equal regard.
 And the wine is better there.

 French Culinary Institute.
 Can you think of a better place to study food than in Manhattan?
 Many luminary chefs came through this route.
 Bobby Flay was in their first graduating class.

 Santa Rosa Community College.
-In addition to the necessary two-year AA degree programs in the arts and sciences, SRCC has culinary arts and probably the best two year program in viticulture, enology, and marketing.
+In addition to the necessary two-year AA degree programs in the arts and sciences, SRCC has culinary arts and probably the best two year program in viticulture, oenology, and marketing.

 University of California.
 There are two campuses whose wine programs are considered the best for grape growing and wine making, perhaps in the world: UC Davis and UC Fresno.
 Which one is better.
 If I try to answer that I might get shot.

 | Weights, Measures, Conversions | Tips & Techniques | Recipes | Equipment Reviews | BBQ Culture & History |